peterhcharlton/info/safer_wearables/sops/participation/device_setup.md

 ---
 layout: default
-title: 3.01 Participation - Device Preparation
+title: 3.01 Participation - Device Setup
 parent: SOPs
 grand_parent: SAFER Wearables
 has_children: false
 ---

-# Device Preparation
+# Device Setup
 {: .no_toc }

-This page provides details of how devices are prepared to be sent to participants of the SAFER Wearables Study.
+This page provides details of how devices are setup ready to be sent to participants of the SAFER Wearables Study.
 {: .fs-6 .fw-300 }

 ## Table of contents